WesleyMaik/alura-imersao--cloud-devops/readme.md

 ---

-- The SQLite database will be automatically created as `escola.db` on the first run.
+- The SQLite database will be automatically created as `school.db` on the first run.
-- To reset the database, simply delete the `escola.db` file (this will erase all data).
+- To reset the database, simply delete the `school.db` file (this will erase all data).

 ---